 Think you have unusual nipples or strange nipples?
-We all have different nipples, nobody is the same, and not everybody have those so called perfect breasts and nipples.
+We all have different nipples, nobody is the same, and not everybody has those so called perfect breasts and nipples.

-Most of the time nipple variations, will not cause a breastfeeding problem, but there are a few types of nipples and nipple differences that my cause some difficulty…
+Most of the time, nipple variations, will not cause a breastfeeding problem, but there are a few types of nipples and nipple differences that may cause some difficulty…

 Moms with different nipple problems, will need to take extra care that they have a good latch, to prevent nipple pain.

 Common Nipple Variations

 Normal nipples are a little raised when not stimulated or erect.
 There are many different shapes, sizes and colors.
 One breast may also have a larger and differently shaped nipple to the other.
 Sometimes the different variations may cause some breastfeeding problems, but most of the time, a mom can still breastfeed.

 Flat nipples do not protrude when at rest and when stimulated they might only protrude a little.
 A mom with flat nipples, who breastfeeds, usually notices that her nipples protrude more over time, due to the stretching of the nipple.
 Flat nipples can make it very hard for a baby to grasp onto the nipple for breastfeeding, but it is possible.

 Some moms, who previously had normal nipples, may notice that their nipples are flatter directly after birth.
 This may be caused by IV fluids, which are given with anesthesia drugs such as Oxytocin, Pitocin or Syntocinon.
 The flatness of the nipples can also be caused by extra water retention owing to Pre-eclampsia.

 A mom can massage her breasts and make use of nipple stimulation just before feeding to make an erect nipple for baby to latch on to.